ElliotKillick/windows-vs-linux-loader-architecture/README.md

       - The [POSIX `atexit` specification](https://pubs.opengroup.org/onlinepubs/9699919799/functions/atexit.html) doesn't mention libraries and what should happen if the `atexit` handler gets unloaded from memory, but this seems like the best possible handling of the scenario
     - Releases the more specialized `__exit_funcs_lock` lock before calling into an `atexit` handler, then reacquires when the lock after
     - The `__run_exit_handlers` function was designed to be [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)) and thread-safe
-- Spawning a thread from a library constructor, waiting on the thread's termination, then **loading another library in the new thread**
+- Spawning a thread from a global constructor, waiting on the thread's termination, then **loading another library in the new thread**
   - Windows: ✘ (deadlock, failed the prerequisite test)
   - Linux: ✘ (deadlock)
     - [See the log](spawn-thread-load-library/gdb-log.txt), we deadlock while trying to acquire `_dl_load_lock` on the new thread